10 Best Music Marketing Campaigns

 impossible_is_nothing_stormzy_small.jpg

-As an artist and creative, Stormzy, like Beyonce, is writing his own rulebook with his music marketing strategy.
-While his musical roots are in the abrasive rhymes and beats of UK grime, he’s launched his own Merky Books publishing house and launched a scholarship at Cambridge University.
+While his creative roots are in the abrasive rhymes and beats of UK grime, he's set up his Merky Books publishing house and launched a scholarship at Cambridge University.

-Like Beyonce, he turns his hand to any method and all platforms are all up for grabs to fuel a powerful marketing strategy.
+Like Beyonce, Stormzy is capable of turning his hand to any medium.
+It means all platforms are up for grabs to fuel a powerful marketing strategy.

-His new record, ‘This is What I Mean’, has seen Stormzy using heavyweight promotional tactics somewhat removed from his early career.
-Its release has been propelled by a high-profile BBC interview with Louis Theroux, and an online video where Stormzy plays the record to the inspirational and inspired producer, Rick Rubin.
+His 2022 record, ‘This is What I Mean’, has seen Stormzy using heavyweight promotional tactics somewhat removed from his early career.
+Its release was propelled by a high-profile BBC interview with Louis Theroux, and an online video where Stormzy plays the record to the inspirational and inspired producer, Rick Rubin.

-Alongside the record, Stormzy has long-been associated with Adidas and features in the brand's ‘Impossible Is Nothing’ recent World Cup 2022 campaign.
+Alongside the album, Stormzy has long-been associated with Adidas and features in the brand's ‘Impossible Is Nothing’ recent World Cup 2022 campaign.

-The ‘Family Reunion’ film follows Stormzy as he unites with a number of football heroes including Lionel Messi, Jude Bellingham and more.
+The 'Family Reunion' film follows Stormzy as he unites with a number of football heroes including Lionel Messi and Jude Bellingham.

 Radiohead | 'Kid A'

-As we all know, the online world dominates all aspects of our lives.
+As we all know, the digital world dominates pretty much every part of our life.

-Radiohead, who feature ICMP alumnus Ed O'Brien on guitar, have always been known as future-facing and their decision to market the album entirely online made it the first album to be promoted like this.
+Radiohead, who feature ICMP alumnus Ed O'Brien on guitar, have always been known for their forward-thinking approach to their music and career.
+They decided to market the album entirely online, which made it the first album to be promoted like this.

-Not only did they overhaul how albums were marketed, Radiohead also changed the way albums were bought with their 2007 album 'In Rainbows'.
+Not only did they transform album promotional campaigns, then band also changed the way albums were bought with their 2007 release, 'In Rainbows'.

-This was self-released and fans had the option to purchase online and pay whatever they wanted - even nothing.
+This was self-released and fans had the option to purchase online and pay whatever they wanted - even nothing if that is what they wanted.

 Clean Bandit | Club Bandit House Party

-Clean Bandit, featuring ICMP alumnus Luke Patterson on drums, have enjoyed plenty of success, demonstrated by a willingness to innovate and utilise a variety of strategies to promote their music to win over new fans.
+Clean Bandit, featuring ICMP alumnus Luke Patterson on drums, have enjoyed huge success, demonstrated by a willingness to innovate and utilise a variety of strategies to promote their music to build an audience.

 During the pandemic lockdowns, the band chose to live stream DJ sets on YouTube which featured guest vocalists in addition to having the full band alongside themselves during these performances.

-These Club Bandit House Party live streams were more than just performances to a camera with an array of shots and footage from a variety of angles, including drone footage.
+These Club Bandit House Party live streams were more than just gigs to camera with an array of shots and footage from a variety of angles, including drone footage.

 Teased by social media posts, this manifested itself into the House Party Against Hunger virtual event with international advocacy organisation, Global Citizen.

-At the same time, this marketing ingenuity has been offset by the promotional misfire of the Microsoft Cortana ad.
+At the same time, this ingenuity was offset by the promotional misfire of the Microsoft Cortana ad.
 A slightly awkward visual experience for band and audience to say the least…

 Creeper